so-wise/so-wise-obs/README.md

-# so-wise-obs
+# SO-WISE observational suite
-Observational suite used to constrain SO-WISE products
+## Derived from B-SOSE, SO-CHIC, and others

 Full B-SOSE data on BAS HPC:
 ```